badal-io/airflow2-local-ci-cd/README.md

 ## 4. Initialization and run

-  - 4.1 Open a termianl Run the following commands (for the first time only):
+  - 4.1 Open a terminal and run the following commands (for the first time only):

       `./helpers/scripts/init_airflow.sh`   (for Windows WSL use `sudo` before the command)